trisfaizal/Marketing-Site/_drafts/lessons-learned-running-a-kickass-online-conference-50-dollars.md

 ---
 layout: post
 title: Lessons Learned Running a Kickass Online Conference with 400 attendees for $50
-header: Powerful Templates
+header: Lessons Learned Running a Kickass Online Conference with 400 attendees for $50
-category: Features
+category: JekyllConf
 author: Sam
 ---